The 2 Native Wild Cats in Ohio

 Adult bobcats are 2 to 3 feet long and weigh 15 to 35 pounds.
 Adult male bobcats are quite a bit larger than females.

-These animals have a “bobbed,” short tail with black bands on its upper surface.
-Their tail also has a black tip on its upper surface but not the back.
+These animals have a “bobbed,” short tail with black bands on its upper surface and a black tip on its upper surface but not the back.
 Their fur is usually gray to brown, with mottled dark spots that range from black to dark brown on the upper parts of the body.
-They also have black stripes on their inner forelegs and tail.
+They also have black stripes on their inner forelegs and tails.

 From a side view, you will notice that a bobcat is slightly higher at the rump than at the shoulders.
 Bobcats and lynx have long hind legs in proportion to their forelegs.

-The backs of their ears, below the black tips, are black.
-In the center of the black of each ear, they have white spots.
-This gives the impression of a false eye on the back of each ear.
+The backs of their ears are also black with a white spot in the center.
+The white spots give the impression of a false eye on the back of each ear.

 What Do Bobcats Eat?

 Despite their comparatively small size, bobcats are aggressive, tough, fierce hunters.
-At times, particularly during the winter, they prey on large mammals that are much larger than they are, such as white-tailed deer.
+At times, particularly in winter, they prey on large mammals much larger than they are, such as white-tailed deer.
 However, deer are not their go-to prey.
-They feed on a variety of wildlife, but 95 percent of their diet consists of small prey animals such as rabbits, mice, voles, and squirrels.
+They feed on various wildlife, but 95 percent of their diet consists of small prey animals such as rabbits, mice, voles, and squirrels.
 They are opportunistic feeders and might also feed on such animals as beavers, muskrats, porcupines, birds, reptiles, insects, and carrion.
-When they take up residence close to a residential area, their menu might occasionally also include small domestic animals and house pets.
+When they reside close to a residential area, their menu might occasionally include small domestic animals and house pets.

 Interestingly, they even prey on venomous snakes even though they are not immune to the venom.
 They accomplish this by using their quickness to pin the snake’s head down with a paw, after which they dispatch the snake with a quick bite to its spine behind the head.